Gymnast Downie, 23, retires to protect mental health

 Last updated on .From the section Gymnastics

-Britain's Ellie Downie has retired from gymnastics at the age of 23 to prioritise her "mental health and happiness".
+Great Britain's Ellie Downie has retired from gymnastics at the age of 23 in order to prioritise her "mental health and happiness".

-Downie won 12 medals throughout her senior career including an all-round European Championship gold.
+Downie won 12 medals during her senior career, including a historic all-round European Championship gold in 2017.

 She said she made the decision with a "heavy heart and an array of emotions".